-The plan has five cost-sharing tiers
+The plan has 5 cost sharing tiers

-Every drug on the plan's Drug List is in one of five cost-sharing tiers.
-In general, the higher the cost-sharing tier number, the higher your cost for the drug:
+Every drug on the plan's Drug List is in one of 5 cost sharing tiers.
+In general, the higher the cost sharing tier number, the higher your cost for the drug:

-- Cost-Sharing Tier 1 (the lowest cost-sharing tier) includes preferred generic drugs. - Cost-Sharing Tier 2 includes generic drugs. - Cost-Sharing Tier 3 includes preferred brand drugs and non-preferred generic drugs.

-- Cost-Sharing Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost-Sharing Tier 5 (the highest cost-sharing tier) includes specialty drugs, which may require special handling and/or close monitoring.
+- Cost Sharing Tier 1 (the lowest cost sharing tier) includes preferred generic drugs. - Cost Sharing Tier 2 includes generic drugs. - Cost Sharing Tier 3 includes preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 4 includes non-preferred brand drugs and non-preferred generic drugs. - Cost Sharing Tier 5 (the highest cost sharing tier) includes specialty drugs and very high cost brand and generic drugs which may require special handling and/or close monitoring.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost sharing tier your drug is in, look it up in the plan's Drug List.